Who am I?

 This, in my most humble opinion, is the first step one must take if she ever hopes to achieve higher consciousness and supreme self fulfillment as a human being.

-In all honesty, it’s the main reason I started this blog almost 3 years ago: so that I could help others on their journeys in maximizing their health and lives.
+In all honesty, it’s the main reason I started this blog almost 3 years ago: so that I could help others on their journeys toward maximizing their health and lives.

 Now, a few weeks ago I was introduced to a personality test based on psychologist Carl Jung and Isabel Briggs Myers’ personalty type theory.